 (e) Securities Representation.
-Purchaser is experienced and knowledgeable in the oil, gas, processing and gathering business and is aware of its risks.
+Purchaser is experienced and knowledgeable in the natural gas processing and gathering business and is aware of its risks.
 It has been afforded the opportunity to examine materials made available to it by Seller with respect to the Assets (the “Background Materials”).
-Purchaser acknowledges that Seller has made no representations or warranties whatever, express or implied, as to the completeness or accuracy of the Background Materials or other data, reports, records, projections, materials or information hereafter made available to Purchaser, or as to the volumes that will flow through the Systems in the future or the value of the Assets, as to the condition or state of repair of any of the Assets or as to the legal, tax or other consequences of the transaction contemplated by this Agreement, all of which are made available to Purchaser as a convenience, and shall not create or give rise to any liability of or against Seller.
-Any reliance on or use of the same shall be at Purchaser’s sole risk.
-In entering into this Agreement, Purchaser has relied solely upon its independent investigation of, and judgment with respect to, such matters, and neither Seller nor its affiliates, agents, contractors, representatives or employees shall have any liability to Purchaser or its agents, representatives or employees resulting from any use, authorized or unauthorized, of the Background Materials by Purchaser or its agents, representatives or employees.
+Except for the representation, warranties, covenants, and agreements contained in this Agreement, Purchaser acknowledges that Seller has made no representations or warranties whatever, express or implied, as to the completeness or accuracy of the Background Materials or other data, reports, records, projections, materials or information hereafter made available to Purchaser, or as to the volumes that will flow through the Systems in the future or the value of the Assets, as to the condition or state of repair of any of the Assets or as to the legal, tax or other consequences of the transaction contemplated by this Agreement, all of which are made available to Purchaser as a convenience, and shall not create or give rise to any liability of or against Seller.
+In entering into this Agreement, Purchaser has relied solely upon its independent investigation of, and judgment with respect to, such matters and the representations, warranties, convenants, and agreement contained herein and neither Seller nor its affiliates, agents, contractors, representatives or employees shall have any liability to Purchaser or its agents, representatives or employees resulting from any use, authorized or unauthorized, of the Background Materials by Purchaser or its agents, representatives or employees.
 Purchaser understands and accepts the risks and absence of liquidity inherent in ownership of the Assets.
+Nothing contained in the foregoing of this Section 3.01(e) shall diminish or negate any of the representation, warranties, convenants, and agreements made by Seller to Purchaser in this Agreement.

 ARTICLE V